 As part of the process of preparing our consolidated financial statements we are required to estimate our income taxes in each of the jurisdictions in which we operate.
-This process requires us to estimate our actual current tax expense and to assess temporary differences resulting from booktax accounting differences for items such as accrued vacation.
+This process requires us to estimate our actual current tax expense and to assess temporary differences resulting from book-tax accounting differences for items such as accrued vacation.
 These differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.
 We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income and to the extent we believe that recovery is not likely, we must establish a valuation allowance.
 In the event that we determine that we would be able to realize deferred tax assets in the future in excess of the net recorded amount, an adjustment to the deferred tax asset would reduce income tax expense in the period such determination was made.

 Significant management judgment is required to determine the valuation allowance recorded against our net deferred tax assets, which include net operating loss and tax credit carry forwards.
 The valuation allowance is based on our estimates of taxable income by jurisdiction in which we operate and the period over which our deferred tax assets will be recoverable.
-During the fourth quarter of fiscal 2012, we reassessed the need for a valuation allowance against our net deferred tax asset and concluded that it was more likely than not that we would be able to realize a significant portion of our deferred tax assets.
-Accordingly, we released most of our valuation allowance related to our deferred tax asset which resulted in a credit to the income statement of approximately \$62.1 million.
-We determined that a release of a portion of our valuation allowance was appropriate as a result of the following discrete events: (1) our attainment of three consecutive years of net income, (2) the acquisition of Contactual in the second quarter of fiscal 2012, (3) the completion of the Section 382 ownership analysis under the Internal Revenue Code for Contactual in the fourth quarter of fiscal 2012.
+During the fourth quarter of fiscal 2015, we evaluated the need for a valuation allowance against our net deferred tax asset and concluded that we needed less of an allowance.
+Therefore, we decreased our valuation allowance by approximately \$1.5 million, as certain California net operating losses will not be utilized as they have expired in fiscal 2015.
 During the fourth quarters of fiscal 2014 and 2013, we evaluated the need for a valuation allowance against our net deferred tax asset and concluded that an additional allowance was needed.
 Therefore, we increased our valuation allowance related to our state and federal net operating loss and tax credit carryovers which resulted in reversals of previous income statement credits of approximately \$1.3 million and \$1.0 million, respectively.
 We determined that an increase in our valuation allowance was appropriate as a result of the change in the net income apportionment methodology in California and the acquisition of Voicenet in the third quarter of fiscal 2014.
 In making this determination, we considered all available positive and negative evidence, including our recent earnings trend and expected continued future taxable income.
-As of March 31, 2014, the net deferred tax asset on the consolidated balance sheet represented the projected tax benefit we expect to realize.
-We continue to maintain a valuation allowance against the portion of our deferred tax assets that we believe we will not be able to utilize.
+As of March 31, 2015, the net deferred tax asset on the consolidated balance sheet represented the projected tax benefit we expect to realize.
+We continue to maintain a valuation allowance against the portion of our deferred tax assets that we believe is more likely than not to be used to reduce our income tax liability.
 We have received inquiries, demands or audit requests from several state, municipal and 9-1-1 taxing agencies seeking payment of taxes that are applied to or collected from the customers of providers of traditional public switched telephone network services.
-We recorded \$0.1 million, \$0 and \$0 of expense for the years ended March 31, 2014, 2013 and 2012, respectively, for estimated tax exposure for such assessments.
+We recorded \$0.1 million, \$0.1 million and \$0 of expense for the years ended March 31, 2015, 2014 and 2013, respectively, for estimated tax exposure for such assessments.